 The X-Pro3 was designed with travel photographers in mind, so there aren’t a lot of disadvantages for people who buy this camera for what it does.

 Most of the shortcomings are if you try to use it for other disciplines, like action and wildlife.

-- The X-Pro3 does not have a fill flash and does not include the shoe-mount small EF-X8 flash like the X-T3 does.
+- The X-Pro3 does not have a fill flash or include the shoe-mount small EF-X8 flash as the X-T3 does.

 Alternatives to the X-Pro3

 The X-T4 would be a better camera if you need a “jack of all trades” camera that can also shoot action and wildlife.
-It too is weather sealed, has an upgraded, stabilized processor, and is only slightly larger than the X-Pro3.
+It is also weather-sealed, has an upgraded, stabilized processor, and is only slightly larger than the X-Pro3.